 - 1/2 cup roasted, unsalted peanuts

-- 1 tablespoon rock, brown, or raw sugar (see note above)
+- 1 tablespoon rock, brown, or raw sugar (see note)

-- 6 fresh or frozen Chinese-style steamed buns (see note above)
+- 6 fresh or frozen Chinese-style steamed buns (see note)

 - 6 sprigs fresh cilantro, leaves and tender stems chopped

-- 4 tablespoons coarsely chopped Asian pickled mustard greens (see note above)
+- 4 tablespoons coarsely chopped Asian pickled mustard greens (see note)

 For the Pork Belly: Heat the oil over medium-high heat in a large skillet or wok.
 Cook pork belly until lightly browned on the bottom, about 3 minutes.
 Flip pork belly and cook until lightly browned, about 2 minutes longer.
 Transfer pork belly to a plate and set aside.